Best Debt Repayment Strategies

 2. Build and Grow Savings

-Focus on building an emergency fund and saving for future goals, such as buying a home, retirement, or education.
-Regular savings contribute to long-term financial stability.
+The focus should be on establishing an emergency fund and saving for future needs like a down payment on a home, retirement, or education.
+Saving regularly is a cornerstone of long-term financial stability.

 3. Invest Wisely